Akibby/LPIC-2/System Startup.md

-    The extracted items should include a `early/` folder that contains the microcode The `main/` folder was zipped with `gzip` and contains the rest of the RAM disk The extracted items could be manually modified and recompressed but this is not ideal
+    The extracted items should include a `early/` folder that contains the microcode The `main/` folder was zipped with `gzip` and contains the rest of the RAM disk The extracted items could be manually modified and recompressed but this is not ideal The modules used by the RAM Disk can be modified by editing `/etc/initramfs-tools/modules` The command `sudo update-initramfs` can be used to regenerate the RAM disk the flag `sudo update-initramfs -u` will recreate the file in place the flag `sudo update-initramfs -u -b ~/` will recreate the file and put it an a specified directory This new file still needs to be added to the GRUB config The menu entry for your OS should be copied to a custom location and the `initrd` should be modified for the entry Running `sudo update-grub` will rebuild GRUB and create the new boot option using the custom RAM disk

+---